-He let out a laugh and simply said, “OK, I’ll take it all.”
+He laughed and simply said, “OK, I’ll take it all.”

 On The Other Hand

-To the woman who said she wasn’t buying, most clerks would accept her at her word, added their own narrative about what a bitch she was, and go pout behind the register.
+To the woman who said she wasn’t buying, most clerks would accept her at her word, add their narrative about what a witch she was, and retreat behind the register.

 To the woman who shared she had a young daughter, most would simply say how nice and wait silently for the customer to pick an item - or leave.

 In my case, most clerks would run as quickly as possible from ever saying they were indeed trying to sell something.
 They would apologize, trip all over themselves, and say, “Oh no, I’m not trying to sell you something,” then leave the customer without pushing through to the other side.